jongwooksi/jongwooksi/README.md

 - **J. Si** and S. Kim, "All-in-One Dual Stage Image Restoration Network for Deblurring, Deraining, Desnowing, and Low-Light Enhancement", SCIE, UnderReview

-- **J. Si** and S. Kim, "Underwater Image Enhancement via Three-branch Network Integrated Color Balance, Multi-Scale Detail, and Illumination Correction", SCIE, TBD
+- **J. Si** and S. Kim, "Underwater Image Enhancement via Three-branch Network Integrated Color Balance, Multi-Scale Detail, and Illumination Correction", SCIE, UnderReview

-- **J. Si** and S. Kim, "A Study on the Anthropomorphization of Animated Characters Using Text-to-Image Generative AI", TBD
+- **J. Si** and S. Kim, "A Study on the Anthropomorphization of Animated Characters Using Text-to-Image Generative AI", KCI, TBD

-- **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, TBD
+- **J. Si**, S. Kim, and B. Oh, "Crack Detection in Pavement Roads and Concrete : Reconstruction Model with Blurring and Crack Augmentation", KCI, UnderReview

 - **J. Si** and S. Kim, "Generative Model for Raindrop Removal with Dual-Stage Generator and Edge Detection Operator-Based Loss", KCI, TBD

+- **J. Si**, H. Lee, and S. Kim, "Super-Resolution of Infrared Image via Edge and Bicubic Information Fusion based on Multi-Stage Network", KCI, TBD

 - **J. Si**, Y. Lee, and S. Kim, "A Study on the Feasibility of Dehazing Techniques for Defect Detection in Manufacturing Images", International Conference, TBD

 </br>